michaelvcolianna/colianna.net/public/wp-content/plugins/2fas-light/readme.txt

 3. Configuring the two-factor authentication in the 2FAS Light plugin

 == Changelog ==

+= 2.0 (Sep.
+1, 2020) =
+* Dropped support for PHP 5.4, 5.5.
+Minimum required PHP version is now 5.6
+* Dropped support for Wordpress < 4.2 Minimum required version is now 4.2

 = 1.3.0 (Jun.
 22, 2020) =
 * Added compatibility with Jetpack